AllenInstitute/AllenSDK/doc_template/glif_models.rst

 .. warning::

     These stimuli are sampled at a very high resolution (200kHz), and a given cell can have many sweeps.
-This process can take over and hour.
+This process can take over an hour.

 The ``simulate_neuron`` function call simulates all sweeps in the NWB file.
 Because the same NWB file is being used for both input and output,